filipe-rds/BI-Atividade-1/README.md

 ### 8. Evolução Temporal (2009-2012)

-**Conclusão**: O faturamento apresentou crescimento consistente no período analisado.
+Análise do histórico de vendas anuais no período de 2009 a 2012.

 ### 9. Calçados Masculinos em 2012